 The collection of meteorological data is entirely automated.
-Field technicians are required only to collect data biweekly from the 32K EPROM Data Storage Pack (DSP) and to perform periodic calibration on the instruments (see Table 2.1).
+Field technicians are required only to collect data biweekly from the 32K or 64K EPROM Data Storage Pack (DSP) and to perform periodic calibration on the instruments (see Table 2.1).
 Inspections of the meteorological station will be conducted semiweekly to ensure that the instruments are functioning.

 Because all instruments were originally part of the Tumulus Disposal Demonstration Project (Miller, Black, and Craig 1989), no installation is necessary.
-The location of the meteorological monitoring station has not changed, and all instruments are presently installed on the tower on site.
+The location of the meteorological monitoring station has moved from the original tumulus location to the existing location south of RCRA CAP 1, and all instruments were reinstalled on the tower at the new site.
 Table 2.2 is a list of equipment that is necessary for the monitoring to take place.